Signed in as:

 Provides basic information about how municipal government is organized and funded, and how it differs from other local governments.

-To be placed on the April ballot, a candidate must file a Campaign Registration Statement (CF-1), a Declaration of Candidacy (EL-162), and Nomination Papers (EL-169).
-All forms are due no later than 5 pm on the first Tuesday of the New Year.
-If the form is faxed or emailed, the original document must follow postmarked no later than the first Tuesday of the New Year.
+To be considered as a candidate and have your name placed on the April ballot, you need to complete a few necessary steps.
+These include filing a Campaign Registration Statement (CF-1), a Declaration of Candidacy (EL-162), and Nomination Papers (EL-169).
+It's crucial to submit all forms by 5 pm on the first Tuesday of the New Year.
+If you choose to fax or email the forms, the original documents must be postmarked no later than the first Tuesday of the New Year.

 VILLAGE PRESIDENT (WIS.
 STAT. § 61.24) - Statutory Authority/Duties